apidemy/telegram-string-generator/README.md

 - `API_ID` - Get this from [my.telegram.org](https://my.telegram.org/auth)
 - `API_HASH` - Get this from [my.telegram.org](https://my.telegram.org/auth)
 - `BOT_TOKEN` - Get this from [@BotFather](https://t.me/BotFather)
-- `DATABASE_URL` - Will be automatically added by Heroku.
 - `MUST_JOIN` - Username/ID of your telegram channel/group.

 ## Functions